 Percentage of Existing Sidewalks that are Functionally Acceptable

 PWD efforts currently focus on sidewalks rated as “high” and “very high” priority in the sidewalk plan.
 These are sidewalks that are located near areas of high pedestrian activity, such as schools, parks, grocery stores, and transit stops.
-Pedestrian health and safety needs, including local population health, is another significant factor in identifying high priority sidewalks.
+Equity based factors including proximity to affordable housing, median income and pedestrian health and safety needs, including local population health, are also significant factors in identifying high priority sidewalks.

 Sidewalks are a critical part of the City's transportation system.
 They allow people to safely walk to and from schools, bus stops, and other locations.
 The combination of sidewalks and public transit allows those who cannot drive or do not have access to a car get where they want and need to go.
 The Public Works Department continues to build new sidewalks to complete the network envisioned in the 2016 Sidewalk Plan.

 As part of the 2016 Sidewalk Plan, the City conducted a pilot assessment of sidewalk conditions using a weighted, randomized sample of sidewalk segments from all ten City Council districts and four roadway classifications (major arterial, minor arterial, collector, and local).
-This pilot assessment found that about 20% of sidewalks in the sample were functionally acceptable.
+This pilot assessment found that about 16% of sidewalks in the sample were functionally acceptable (based on updated 2022 calculation method).
 The pilot assessment was designed using well-distributed sampling methods that would allow this review to estimate sidewalks conditions throughout the city.
+This data is used as the baseline for this measure.

 Additional Measure Insights